tearust/tapp-tutor/README.md

 The above 3 components are directly mapped to the traditional 3-tier architecture in the cloud computing application.

 The basic workflow would be this:
-(let's use a web-based TApp for the example)
+(this example uses a web-based TApp)

 - The user generates a user action in the front-end.
 The Javascript web client catches the user action, generates a web request, and sends it to the backend.
 - The back-end receives the web request and runs the Tea Party back-end code (we call it the back-end actor) to handle anything that does not need the state machine (traditionally, this is referred to as a database).
 But when it needs to query or update a state in the state machine, it will need to genreate a request to the state machine tier.
 These can be broken down into [[queries]] (will not change the state) and [[commands]] (potentially could change the state).